Open-Pectus/Open-Pectus/ERROR_RECOVERY.md

     - Aggregator notices that Engine is available and reports this status to the front end
       - If the run is still active, continue as if nothing happened
       - If run is failed or completed, update the persisted state to reflect this, same as if it was connected when it happened
+3. Aggregator restart must be supported.such that
+   - Any connected engines reconnect when aggregator comes back up
+   - Aggregator detects whether engines are in an active run or have completed a run and stores the correct information

 ## 3.2 Engine
 Error handling is added to engine_dispatcher which can detect connection errors and sample and batch up messages.
 When connection is reestablished,